EnzoBnl/enzobnl/pl.md

 p[1] = a;

 // let's make variable `p` hold a memory address of
-// an allocated a memory range on the STACK,
+// an allocated a memory range on the STACK
+// (memory range hold by variable `trash`),
 // that can contains the data of 6 `int`s (24 bytes, not initialized):
 int trash[2][3];
 p = trash;